-The American Baptist Seminary of the West does not tolerate firearms on campus.
+The Berkeley School of Theology does not tolerate firearms on campus.
 Violators are subject to arrest and prosecution according to federal, state, and local laws.

 California State Law and Amendments:

 The California Gun Free School Zone Act of 1995 prohibited transportation and possession of firearms on school grounds or within school zones.
 This legislation and its amendments, chaptered in California Penal Code Section 626.9 states, in relevant part: